codetriage-readme-bot/seedbase/README.md

 # Hatch

 A data generation platform for emulating production data.
+Follow the [Trello Board](https://trello.com/b/8zS0QPeR/hatch) for the product roadmap and visit the [wiki](https://github.com/rosendin/hatch/wiki) for further reading.

 ## Development